Hakira-Shymuy/Hakira-Shymuy/README.md

 # Hi!
 I'm Nuno, aka Hakira

-I'm a self-taught passionate FrontEnd developer from Portugal, living somewhere :smile:
+I'm a self-taught passionate Portuguese Frontend developer, living somewhere :smile:

 #### About Me
 - Wordpress Developer (here and there) for around 8 Years